viniciussoaresbr/Sticky-Colorful-Notes/README.md

 npm run dev
 ```

-<b>OBS:</b> Verifique no terminal da api se apresenta a seguinte mensagem no console : connected to DB!
+**OBS:** Verifique no terminal da api se apresenta a seguinte mensagem no console : `connected to DB!`